olson-sean-k/olson-sean-k.github.io/_posts/2018-02-06-introducing-plexus.md

 published: false
 ---

-I've been following Rust for a long time and in 2015 I decided to write some code.
+I've been following Rust for a long time and in 2015 I decided to dive in and write some code.
 I started with a project called [Bismuth](https://github.com/olson-sean-k/bismuth), which took inspiration from the [Cube engine](https://en.wikipedia.org/wiki/cube_(video_game)) and its
 legacy: representing a dynamic game world as a deformable